-As the parent of a teen or a young adult, you may be concerned about the federal government’s decision to legalize cannabis by July 1.
+As the parent of a teen or a young adult, you may be concerned about the federal government’s decision to legalize cannabis.

 Just because cannabis will be legal does not mean the drug is harmless.
 There are a number of risks for youth who consume cannabis.
 Legalization can be an opportunity for you to talk to your child about drugs and alcohol.

 Adolescence is a time of many changes that can include an increased interest in new experiences such experimenting with alcohol or other drugs such as cannabis.
 For most young people, this period of experimentation is brief and it is not a major focus in their lives.

 The main reasons teens try cannabis are: